Lrebaud/ICARE/README.md

 </h1>

 > Rebaud, L.\*, Escobar, T.\*, Khalid, F., Girum, K., Buvat, I.: Head and Neck Tumor and Lymph Node Segmentation and Outcome Prediction from 18F-FDG PET/CT Images: Simplicity is All You Need.
-In: Lecture Notes in Computer Science (LNCS) Challenges (in press)
+In: Head and Neck Tumor Segmentation and Outcome Prediction.
+HECKTOR 2022.
+Lecture Notes in Computer Science (LNCS) (in press)

 This package contains the Individual Coefficient Approximation for Risk Estimation